This post may contain affiliate links. See our disclosure policy.

 - Preheat oven to 350 degrees.
 Line a 9×13 baking dish with aluminum foil and spray foil with non-stick cooking spray.

 - In a bowl, whisk together all the soups and the water.
 Pour half of soup mixture in the bottom of the baking dish.

-Add rice evenly over the soup mixture.
+- Add rice evenly over the soup mixture.

-Evenly place the chicken pieces on top of the rice.
+- Evenly place the chicken pieces on top of the rice.

-Drizzle the melted butter over the chicken.
+- Drizzle the melted butter over the chicken.

-Pour remaining soup mixture over chicken and rice.
+- Pour remaining soup mixture over chicken and rice.
 Be sure the rice is completely covered.

-Cover entire dish with aluminum foil, sealing it well around the edges of the pan.
+- Cover entire dish with aluminum foil, sealing it well around the edges of the pan.
 Bake for 1 hour and 15 minutes.

 - Remove aluminum foil cover from the pan.
 Use a wooden spoon to stir the casserole before serving.
 Be careful not to tear the foil on the bottom of the pan.

 - If you’re not keen on using that much condensed canned stuff in a recipe, we have created two delicious homemade versions of Cream of Chicken and Cream of Mushroom Soups.
 They’re super easy to make, and taste much richer and fresher and have way less sodium than those canned brands.